bitnami/containers/bitnami/cassandra/README.md

 docker run --rm -it --link cassandra:server bitnami/cassandra cqlsh server
 ```

-We started the Cassandra client passing in the `-h` option that allows us to specify the hostname of the
+We started the Cassandra client passing the hostname of the server, which we set to the hostname we
-server, which we set to the hostname we created in the link.
+created in the link.

 **Note!**
 You can also run the Cassandra client in the same container the server is running in using the Docker